leonardodalinky/fpsample/README.md

 pip install -U fpsample
 ```

+*NOTE: Only 64 bit package provided.*

+If you encounter any installation errors, please make an issue and try to compile from source.

 ### Build from source

 The library is built using [maturin](https://github.com/PyO3/maturin).
 Therefore, `rust` and `cargo` are required for compiling.